khadkabinay/TaskEase/README.md

 3. Admin can see all complete and incomplete tasks on dashboard.
 4. Top 3 employees are visually displayed on Admin dashboard.
 5. Admin can edit and delete own and employee's profile.
-6. Employee can assign a task to admin (low and out of stock of products)
+6. Employee can assign a task to admin (low and out of stock's products)
 7. Employee can edit but delete a task
 8. Employee can not see Admin dashboard
 9. Employee can edit own profile